Background and Description:

 The Boris P. Stoicheff Memorial Scholarship was established in 2011 by the CAP Foundation (CAPF) and OSA Foundation (OSAF) as a memorial to Boris P. Stoicheff, an eminent, internationally renowned laser spectroscopist who also served as President of the Canadian Association of Physicists (CAP) and the Optical Society of America (OSA).

-The Scholarship is awarded to a graduate student who has demonstrated both research excellence and significant service to the optics or physics community.
+The Scholarship is awarded to a CAP Graduate Student Member who has demonstrated both research excellence and significant service to the optics (OSA) or physics (CAP) community.
 The scholarship is awarded jointly by the CAPF and the OSAF, with the administration and presentation of the scholarship rotating between the two societies.
 The first scholarship was presented in 2012 by the CAPF.

 A $3,000 scholarship is awarded annually in the currency of the awarding society.